canonical/lxd/doc/reference/storage_drivers.md

 LXD uses this optimized transfer when transferring instances and snapshots between storage pools that use the same storage driver, if the storage driver supports optimized transfer and the optimized transfer is actually quicker.
 Otherwise, LXD uses `rsync` to transfer container and file system volumes, or raw block transfer to transfer virtual machine and custom block volumes.

-The optimized transfer uses the underlying storage driver's native functionality for transferring data, which is usually faster than using `rsync`.
+The optimized transfer uses the underlying storage driver's native functionality for transferring data, which is usually faster than using `rsync` or raw block transfer.

+(storage-optimized-volume-refresh)=
+### Optimized volume refresh

-However, the full potential of the optimized transfer becomes apparent when refreshing a copy of an instance or custom volume that uses periodic snapshots.
+The full potential of the optimized transfer becomes apparent when refreshing a copy of an instance or custom volume that uses periodic snapshots.
+If the optimized transfer isn't supported by the driver or its implementation of volume refresh, instead of the delta, the entire volume including its snapshot(s) will be copied using either `rsync` or raw block transfer.
+LXD will try to keep the overhead low by transferring only the volume itself or any snapshots that are missing on the target.

-With optimized transfer, LXD bases the refresh on the latest snapshot, which means:
+When optimized refresh is available for an instance or custom volume, LXD bases the refresh on the latest snapshot, which means:

 - When you take a first snapshot and refresh the copy, the transfer will take roughly the same time as a full copy.
   LXD transfers the new snapshot and the difference between the snapshot and the main volume.